prem0880/mdfiles-check/InterviewSpecificQuestions/Angular/08-EventEmitters.md

-1. In Angular, how can you interact between Parent and Child components ?
+1. In Angular, how can you interact between Parent and Child components?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)